📊 DY Key Takeaways

 What is the AI rating for DY?

-Dycom Industries Inc. (DY) has a Combined AI Rating of BUY from Claude (BUY) and ChatGPT (HOLD) with 72% combined confidence, based on fundamental analysis of SEC EDGAR filings.
+Dycom Industries Inc. (DY) has a Combined AI Grade of C from Claude (C) and ChatGPT (B) with 76% combined confidence, based on fundamental analysis of SEC EDGAR filings.

 What are DY's key strengths?

-Claude: Strong free cash flow generation ($401.7M) with 7.2% FCF margin demonstrates operational efficiency and cash conversion.
-Solid liquidity position with 2.74x current ratio and $709.2M cash on hand provides financial flexibility.
+Claude: Strong revenue growth at $2.0B year-over-year, likely driven by strategic acquisition or business combination.
+Positive net income of $91.3M and adequate profitability on accounting basis.
 ChatGPT: Net income and diluted EPS both grew about 20%, indicating continued earnings momentum.
 Operating cash flow of $642.50M and free cash flow of $401.71M support good cash conversion.

 What are the risks of investing in DY?